opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 ------------------------------
 .. c:function:: bool FeatureEvaluator::setImage(const Mat\& img, Size origWinSize)

-    Sets the image in which to compute the features.
+    Sets an image where the features are computed??.

-    :param img: Matrix of type   ``CV_8UC1``  containing the image in which to compute the features.
+    :param img: Matrix of the type   ``CV_8UC1``  containing an image where the features are computed.

     :param origWinSize: Size of training images.